Eonasdan/tempus-dominus/README.md

 # This is the v4beta development branch. ![Travis](https://travis-ci.org/Eonasdan/bootstrap-datetimepicker.svg?branch=v4beta)

+Please use [this jsfiddle](http://jsfiddle.net/Eonasdan/0Ltv25o8/) to test your configurations.

 Expect things to change as we are currently in the process of redesing API and behaviour for the component

 For changelog have a look on [here](https://github.com/Eonasdan/bootstrap-datetimepicker/wiki/Version-4-changelog) and also on the commit history